snir-david/FGJoyStickApp/README.md

 Before running our app you need to download and install the FlightGear application - you can find [download link here](https://www.flightgear.org/download/).
 For more information about FlightGear, you can find [here](https://www.flightgear.org/)
 ![enter image description here](https://github.com/snir-david/JoyStickAndroid/blob/master/pictures/jetblue1.0.jpg?raw=true)
  - **For Developers** - install a proper IDE for the Android Application (we used Intellji but you can use any other software).
 You will need to install a few programs and modules-
  - [ ] **Android SDK** - install android SDK (usually install with IDE or when trying to open an android project in the IDE).
-Code was wrriten to API 30.
+Code was wrriten to API 27 but should work for lower API's too.
  - [ ] **Virtual Phone (using AVD)** -  install an emulator to emulate android phones on the computer.
 Also can be done using IDE.
  - [ ] **FlightGear Settings** -  make sure to put this line in flightgear setting so you can connect to the server from the app -
  >     --telnet=socket,in, 10,127.0.0.1,6400 ,tcp